Ashutosh-pixel/Volume-hand-gesture/README.md

-# If project is not working try to "change the parameter inside CV2.waitKey() function" in "Main.py" file;
+# If project is not working try to "change the parameter inside CV2.waitKey() function 1 to 0" in "Main.py" file;